 For example, I used a 2-inch round cookie cutter and was able to make 14 small cookies.

 I’ve also used this recipe to make a little larger tulip cookies and it only made about 6, because the cookie cutter was larger.

 What Kind of Healthy Toppings Can I Use On My Cookies?

-- Powdered Sugar: I’m not a big fan of powdered sugar and you can probably count on one hand how many recipes I have on my website using it because I prefer natural sweeteners like maple syrup and Medjool dates.
+- Powdered Sugar: I’m not a big fan of powdered sugar and you can probably count on one hand how many recipes I have on my website using it because I prefer natural sweeteners like organic maple syrup and organic Medjool dates.
 But for a special occasion or treat, I will use organic vegan powdered sugar and only this brand because it’s made vegan sugar (meaning it’s made without animal bone char to whiten it).

 - Icing Coloring: I looked and looked and couldn’t find a “natural” food coloring I was happy with, even the ones that are “naturally” colored because they all contained other ingredients I prefer not to use or recommend.
 So I colored my icing with 100% organic pitaya powder – nothing else – to get the beautiful fuchsia color.

 - Toppings: Same thing with the icing coloring – I tried to find “natural” sprinkles but I couldn’t find any I was happy with or felt good about recommending, so I topped my cookies with real food like sliced almonds, hemp seeds, chia seeds, shredded coconut, etc. And here’s some great news – they taste delicious even without a topping so don’t worry if you don’t want to use a topping!

 Want More Healthy Vegan and Gluten-Free Flourless Cookie Recipes?